How a loyalty to your employees can result in big growth for your construction business

-The company, which specializes in excavation and demolition and has found a niche in pool removal services, is successful because of the people who work there, Larman says.
+The company, which specializes in excavation and demolition, is successful because of the people who work there, Larman says.
 “I wouldn’t say they’re loyal to me; I’d say I’m loyal to them,” he says.
 “Life happens and I stick with them.”

 He feels a responsibility not only to the workers, but to their families, as well.
 In addition to giving them the usual vacation time and health insurance, Larman guarantees his people a 40-hour work week, even when times were slow in the past.
 “They remember stuff like that.”